welovemedia/ffmate-docs/docs/getting-started.md

 ## Running FFmate

-You can run FFmate either natively on Windows/macOS/Linux/ or Docker—whichever best fits your environment
+You can run FFmate in one of two ways: natively on Windows, macOS, or Linux, or via a Docker container.
+Whichever best fits your environment

 ### Windows